joachimneu/noto-emoji-easy/src/noto-emoji-easy/README_soonTM.md

 - Run `mktexlsr` (you probably need root for that).
 - If something doesn't work, read the long version linked above (Method 3).

+Alternatively, the package can be included directly in a LaTeX project by copying the files `noto-emoji-easy.sty` and `all-noto-emoji-easy.pdf` next to the `.tex` file that contains `\usepackage{noto-emoji-easy}`.

 ## Problems/TODOs

 - Currently the emojis are not text-selectable, that might change in future versions.